supercollider/supercollider/README_WASM.md

 ## TODO

-- [ ] OSC return/reply messages are not yet implemented.
-The main question is how to allocate the memory, as probably an asynchronous invocation `MAIN_THREAD_ASYNC_EM_ASM` should be used.
 - [ ] I/O is currently hard-coded for 0 input channels and 2 output channels.
 This is easy to fix.

 ## Building